- Class: Amphibia

 String him along.
 The breeding season is July, August, and September when the water temperature is 68 degrees Fahrenheit (20 degrees Celsius), and they travel upstream.
 Females lay 400 to 500 eggs in a "string," in an underwater burrow or cavity defended by a “den master,” who fertilizes them externally with a blast of milky sperm.
 He protects and cares for the eggs until they hatch, one to two months later.
 Larvae develop in the streams, taking food after about a month.
 There is no parental care.

 The youngsters reach maturity at 5 or 6 years of age, and can reach 16 to 20 inches (40 to 50 centimeters) in length.

 Don’t cry.
 The Chinese giant salamander produces sounds that resemble a baby’s cry, earning it the ironic (and inaccurate) nickname “baby fish.”

 AT THE ZOO

 Stay tuned.
-Chinese giant salamanders will be a part of the new Sanford’s Children’s Zoo at the San Diego Zoo, scheduled to open in 2021.
+Chinese giant salamanders will be a part of the new Sanford Children’s Zoo at the San Diego Zoo, scheduled to open in 2021.

 Save the giant salamanders!
-It's clear that this Critically Endangered species needs all the help it can get.
-While laws and policies may help its plight, consumers also play a crucial role in the species' conservation.
-Don't fuel the demand for them by consuming their meat or using their body parts as a folk remedy.
-With a little help, this ancient species can rebound and thrive again beneath the rushing waters of China's mountain river systems.
+It's clear that this Critically Endangered salamander needs all the help it can get.
+While laws and policies may help its plight, consumers also play a crucial role in the its conservation.
+Don't fuel the demand for them by consuming their meat or using their body parts as a remedy.
+With a little help, this ancient salamander can rebound and thrive again beneath the rushing waters of China's mountain river systems.